sarahjstrong/BATTLEBOUND-ODYSSEY/README.md

 * Object-Oriented Design: Explore the world of object-oriented programming with a well-organized structure.

-* Character Superclass: Utilize a character superclass to define nine unique character types, each with a special power implemented through method overrides.
+* Character Superclass: Utilize a character superclass to define nine unique character types, each with a special power implemented through method overrides, varying starting health, and a range of character abilities.

 * Command-Line Interface: Interact with the game through the command line, providing a straightforward user experience.

-* Loosely Coupled Code: Split entities into different classes with testable methods, ensuring a loosely coupled codebase for easy maintenance and extensibility.
+* Loosely Coupled Code: Split entities into different classes with methods that are independent of one another with the goal of practicing loosely coupled code.